-The soils underlying the site may be grouped into two generalized strata with similar physical and engineering properties.
+The soils underlying the site may be grouped into two to three generalized strata with similar physical and engineering properties.
 The lines designating the interface between soil strata on the logs represent approximate boundaries.
 Transition between materials may be gradual.
-The soil stratigraphy information at the boring locations is presented in Boring Logs, Plates 2 thru 13.
+The soil stratigraphy information at the boring locations are presented in Boring Logs, Plates 2 thru 19.
 The soil conditions in between borings may vary across the site.
-We should be called upon at the time of construction to verify the soil conditions between the borings.
+We should be called upon at the time of construction to verify the soil conditions between our borings.

-The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized, and presented in the following paragraph.
+The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized and presented in the following paragraphs.